-WWL 2018 - WWL 2022 Persecution Pattern for India
+WWL 2019 - WWL 2023 Persecution Pattern for India (Violence)

 For a country that describes itself as the world's largest democracy the level of violence against Christians over the past five years has been extremely high.
-The greatest force behind this are the radical Hindu groups that are aiming at eradicating 'alien' religions (such as Islam and Christianity) from the country.
-They have been able to carry out their violence (including killings) with impunity as the BJP government in New Delhi and various states hardly ever take action against these atrocities.
-The score of violence against Christians reached 15.6 points in WWL 2022, the highest level in the last five WWL reporting periods.
+The greatest force behind this has been the radical Hindu groups that are aiming at eradicating 'alien' religions (such as Islam and Christianity) from the country.
+They have been able to carry out their violence (including killings) with impunity as the BJP government in New Delhi and various states hardly ever take action against such hostility.
+The score for violence against Christians reached 15.7 points in WWL 2023, very slightly higher than in WWL 2022.